sidhugurpinder/edx-documentation/en_us/shared/subsections/open_response_assessments/OpenResponseAssessments.rst

 Prompts
 =======

-Each **prompt**, or question, that you want your learners to answer, appears near the top of the page, followed by a field where the learner enters a response.
+Each prompt, or question, that you want your learners to answer appears near the top of the page, followed by a field where the learner enters a response.
 You can require your learners to enter text as a response, or you can allow your learners to both enter text and upload another file, such as an